Six urban art walks

 We show you where you can discover art now.

-Walks are the hobby of the hour and not only keep the legs moving.
-Walking through Düsseldorf's neighborhoods, street art also inspires the mind: from colorful to thoughtful, new art keeps showing up on facades and windows.
+Walking is the hobby of the moment and not only keeps your legs moving.
+Street art also inspires the mind as you walk through Düsseldorf's districts: from colorful to thought-provoking, there is always new art on facades and windows.

 Pine Street